Gripsholm Castle: Royal residence

 King Gustav had it constructed to serve as one of the main residences of the royal house.
 The castle was constructed between 1537 and 1545, and often served as the residence of the royal court: during the Dacke War, for example, the royal children were housed there.

 Between 1563 and 1567, King Eric XIV imprisoned his brother John and his consort Catherine Jagiellon in the castle.
 John's son Sigismund III Vasa, later the King of Poland and Sweden, was born in the castle on June 20, 1566.
 When Eric XIV was deposed by John, Gripsholm Castle came to serve as one of the castles were John had Eric imprisoned.
-The deposed king Eric was kept prisoner here from 1571 until 1573.
+The deposed King Eric was kept prisoner here from 1571 until 1573.

 The royal family continued to use Gripsholm Castle during the 17th century.
 It was the dower residence of the widow of Gustavus Adolphus of Sweden, Maria Eleonora of Brandenburg, who lived here from 1636 until 1640.
-Between 1654 and 1715, Gripsholm Castle was a part of the dower granted to queen Hedvig Eleonora, who often lived there with her court even before being widowed in 1660, and who rebuilt and expanded it in several ways.
-After her death, however, the Castle was abandoned by the court for some time.
+Between 1654 and 1715, Gripsholm Castle was a part of the dower granted to Queen Hedvig Eleonora, who often lived there with her court even before being widowed in 1660, and who rebuilt and expanded it in several ways.
+After her death, however, the castle was abandoned by the court for some time.
 For a period during the 18th century, it was used as a prison.

 In 1773, Gripsholm Castle was renovated by King Gustav III, on behalf of his consort Sophia Magdalena.
 The castle was frequently used by the royal court during the reign of Gustav III, who favored it and spent several months there every year.
-The perhaps most famous addition to the castle during his reign was a theater, which was added in one of the castle towers.
-It was the stage for both the amateur theatre of the royal court as well as The French Theater of Gustav III in 1781–1792.
+During his reign, a theater was added to the castle in one of the towers.
+It was the stage for both the amateur theatre of the royal court as well as the French Theater of Gustav III in 1781–1792.